thebigcrafter/KygekWhitelistKick/README.md

 # Upcoming Features

 - Form mode
-- Missing config file detection
 - And much more

 # Additional Notes

-- Join our Discord server <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.
+- Join our Discord server <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekWhitelistKick/issues">here</a> or DM KygekDev#6415 via Discord.
+- If you found bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekWhitelistKick/issues">here</a> or join our Discord server.
-- We accept any contributions!
-If you want to contribute please make a pull request in <a href="https://github.com/Kygekraqmak/KygekWhitelistKick/pulls">here</a>.
+- We accept all contributions!
+If you want to contribute, please make a pull request in <a href="https://github.com/Kygekraqmak/KygekWhitelistKick/pulls">here</a>.